nge-layy/securewatch-soc/docs/phase-05/README.md

 | 192.168.56.102 | 5 |

-![Failed-login count grouped by source IP](12-ssh-bruteforce-stats-count-by-srcip.jpg) *Screenshot placement: the `stats count by src_ip` query correctly aggregating all 5 failed attempts under `192.168.56.102`, proving the field-extraction and aggregation logic identifies the attacking host on its own, without needing to know the IP in advance.*
+![Failed-login count grouped by source IP](12-ssh-bruteforce-stats-count-by-srcip.jpg) *Screenshot: the `stats count by src_ip` query correctly aggregating all 5 failed attempts under `192.168.56.102`, proving the field-extraction and aggregation logic identifies the attacking host on its own, without needing to know the IP in advance.*

-**What this proves:** The `rex`/`stats` detection logic correctly and automatically identifies `kali-attacker` as the source generating repeated failed logins, using the exact same query structure introduced in Phase 4 — but now validated against real, externally generated brute-force traffic instead of a single test IP.
-This confirms the underlying search logic works correctly on its own.
+**What this proves**: The detection rule correctly identifies `kali-attacker` as the source of repeated failed SSH logins, confirming that the Splunk search works with real brute-force attack traffic.

-**However — checking the Triggered Alerts page for this activity did not show a new alert instance.** This is investigated in full under Section 7, Problem 1, since it points to a real gap between "the detection query works" and "the saved scheduled alert actually fires for new attackers."
+**But checking the Triggered Alerts page for this activity did not show a new alert instance.** This is investigated in full under Section 7, Problem 1, since it points to a real gap between "the detection query works" and "the saved scheduled alert actually fires for new attackers."

-## Section 5 – Nmap Reconnaissance
+## Section 5 - Nmap Reconnaissance

-The `nmap -sV` and `nmap -A` scans described in Section 2 were run from `kali-attacker` against `soc-server`'s SSH service as part of the same reconnaissance activity, and in doing so, generated authentication-log entries of their own — even though no login was ever attempted.
+The `nmap -sV` and `nmap -A` scans described in Section 2 were run from `kali-attacker` against `soc-server`'s SSH service as part of the same reconnaissance activity, and in doing so, generated authentication-log entries of their own even though no login was ever attempted.

 **Observed log entries in `auth.log` / Splunk, correlating with the scan window:**